-CO Expected Course Outcomes CL No. At the end of the course, the students will be able to: 1 The syllabus emphasizes the physiological aspects of human adaptation to physical Ap stress and exercise.
-2 It emphasizes the importance of understanding how the body responds to exercise Ap stress and adapts over time, as well as the broader implications for health and fitness.
-3 The syllabus emphasizes the importance of considering various external factors and Ap individual behaviors in assessing and promoting cardiovascular and respiratory health.
-4 Knowledge about the regulation of body weight, the assessment of body composition, Ap and the complex interplay of environmental and genetic factors in the development of obesity.
+CO Expected Course Outcomes CL No. At the end of the course the steeless will be able to At the end of the course, the students will be able to: 1 The syllabus emphasizes the physiological aspects of human adaptation to physical stress and exercise.
+Ap 2 It emphasizes the importance of understanding how the body responds to exercise Ap stress and adapts over time, as well as the broader implications for health and fitness.
+3 The syllabus emphasizes the importance of considering various external factors and Ap individual behaviors in assessing and promoting cardiovascular and respiratory health. • 4 Knowledge about the regulation of body weight, the assessment of body composition, Ap and the complex interplay of environmental and genetic factors in the development of • obesity. occur.

-CL: Cognitive Levels (R-Remember; U-Understanding; Ap-Apply; An-Analyze; E-Evaluate; C-Create).
+CL : Cognitive Levels (R-Remember; U-Understanding; Ap-Apply; An-Analyze; E-Evaluate; C-Create).